learn-co-students/careers-resume-work-experience-v-000/README.md

 * Results, achievements, quantitative data, and metrics show what you accomplished and provide them reassurance that you could do this and more at their company.

+## Assignment- Resume

+Now is the time to put everything you've learned about in this unit into your resume.
+Remember the [resume template](https://docs.google.com/presentation/d/1qrBtyM3HJPZa3S4Xa4lVcCZRKjXGtABDVJFp5f9q998/edit#slide=id.p) you made a copy of earlier?

+By now, you should at the very least, have your technical experience in there.
+Fill out the remaining Employment History and Education sections, using the tips presented in this lesson.

+**Submit** your resume to careerprep@flatironschool.com.
+Remember in the subject line to include your name and this specific assignment.

+In this case, your email subject line will be “”Your Name” + Resume”

+In the body of your email again include:

+>Your Name

+>Assignment Title

+>Your City, State

+>Url to Google document of your resume

+Update your Careers Prep Tracker sheet with the date submitted, and for this particular assignment, also in the noted cell, include the Google Doc url of your resume as well.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-resume-work-experience'>Careers Resume Work Experience </a> on Learn.co and start learning to code for free.</p>